edatastyle/windows-security-firewall-defense/README.md

 # Creating the Windows Installer

-The project uses **Inno Setup** to create the Windows installer.
+The project can use **Inno Setup** to create the Windows installer.

-After successfully building and testing the application, run:
+After successfully building and testing the application:

 ```powershell
 .\installer\build_installer.bat